 Whatever the cause, the response was what relieved or exacerbated the issue.
 Too often the staff member involved didn’t come forward, relying instead on someone else to perform a “diving catch” and avert a disastrous breach.

 The recommendation was around the importance of being prepared.
 Do staff know how to identify a phishing email?
-How they respond to an attack?
+How do they respond to an attack?
 Is the process rehearsed so that it’s truly understood?
 Practicing is the basis of readiness.

 Internal communications can support efforts to combat cyber-crime, as outlined in this article on The 123 of Cyber Security for Healthcare Organizations.

 Streamlining processes was a priority area for improving operational efficiency and managing costs.
 In the demanding world of healthcare, overheads are significant and expectations of outcomes high.

-Hospitals and clinics have many moving parts, from medical and administration staff to patients, contractors and suppliers.
+Hospitals and clinics have many moving parts, from medical and administrative staff to patients, contractors and suppliers.
 Neglecting tasks and inefficient use of time impacts organizational performance and profitability.